OpenDataNode/ckanext-audited-datastore-api/README.md

 audited_datastore_create
 -------
 Wrapper on datastore_create API call.
-Adds two new timestamps:
+Adds two new timestamp columns / fields:

 * modified_timestamp
 * deleted_timestamp

 This API calls all the parameters as datastore_create and adds an optional parameter:

-* update_time (ISO date time) - time set to modified_timestamp when creating records (optional)
+* update_time (ISO date time) - time set to modified_timestamp when creating records (optional).
+If not given, system actual time will be used.
+* primary_key - changed to mandatory parameter (see datastore_create)

 audited_datastore_update
 -------
 Wrapper on datastore_upsert API call.
 Ensures that only changed records to be updated (The modified_timestamp to be set).
 For the missing records in given parameters, also sets the deleted_timestamp field.

-Adds the same optional parameter 'update_time'.
+Additional parameters:

+* update_time (ISO date time) - time set to modified_timestamp for records updated by this API call (optional).
+If not given, system actual time will be used.
+* delete_absent (boolean) - if True, records not present in the API request will be marked as deleted (optional, default value is True)

 In the response JSON, there are only records that were created/updated (have only modified_timestamp set) or 'deleted' (have modified_timestamp and deleted_timestamp set).